MicrosoftDocs/machine-learning-server-docs/microsoft-r/python-reference/revoscalepy/rx_predict_rx_dtree.md

 ##### remove_missings

-logical value.
+bool value.
 If True, rows with missing values are removed.

 ##### compute_residuals

-logical value.
+bool value.
 If True, residuals are computed.

 ##### residual_type